Seasons of Your Day: Background and recording

 The band returned briefly in 2000 for a mini-tour of Europe, after which recording sessions resumed sometime in 2002 in Norway, where Sandoval's partner Colm Ó Cíosóig confirmed that he contributed bass, keyboards, guitar and drums to "maybe five tracks" found on the album.
 Recording continued intermittently thereafter, with sessions taking place between Norway, London and California.

-Roback has confirmed that several album's worth of unreleased material was recorded during the sessions that yielded Seasons of Your Day, although Sandoval has cast doubt on whether any of this material will be released, stating that future albums will "probably" be released "once our families inherit everything after we're dead and gone," adding "[Then] I'm sure people will hear everything."
+Roback has confirmed that several albums' worth of unreleased material was recorded during the sessions that yielded Seasons of Your Day, although Sandoval has cast doubt on whether any of this material will be released, stating that future albums will "probably" be released "once our families inherit everything after we're dead and gone," adding "[Then] I'm sure people will hear everything."

 Release and promotion

 The band made their return two years prior to the album's release, with the issue of the double A-sided single "Common Burn" / "Lay Myself Down" in 2011.
 This was followed in 2012 by a European festival tour and select dates in California, as well as a performance at the Coachella Music Festival.
 The first single to officially promote the album, "California", was released on August 20, 2013, with a music video for the song being released on September 21.
 The album was released on several formats, including a 180-gram, double-gatefolded purple-coloured vinyl.
 In response to the album leaking online on September 14, Seasons of Your Day was streamed on various sources including NPR, The Guardian, CBC Music and Pandora Radio.
 The album was supported with a fourteen date North American tour beginning on November 3, 2013, with European dates expected to be announced in the future.
 The band released a 7" vinyl single for "Seasons of Your Day" – backed with album track "Sparrow" – on November 4.
 Released exclusively through Rough Trade Records, the single was limited to 300 copies worldwide.
 The band performed "California" on Late Night with Jimmy Fallon on November 25, 2013.
 On April 19, the band issued two new songs as part of Record Store Day 2014.
 "I'm Less Here" and "Things" were released on 7" vinyl, with the run limited to 3,000 copies.